MichaelAuditore/holbertonschool-higher_level_programming/README.md

 		How to prevent code in your script from being executed when imported How to use command line arguments with your Python programs

+	# Step 4:

+  	       What are lists and how to use them
+  	       What are the differences and similarities between strings and lists What are the most common methods of lists and how to use them How to use lists as stacks and queues
+  	       What are list comprehensions and how to use them What are tuples and how to use them
+  	       When to use tuples versus lists
+  	       What is a sequence
+  	       What is tuple packing
+  	       What is sequence unpacking
+  	       What is the del statement and how to use it

 # Conclusion

 	At step 1 all the files must be executable and it's First line will be a Shebang like #!/usr/bin/python3